 |Franklin G. Berger, PhD, Director George H. Bunch, Sr. ProfessorDepartment of Biological Sciences, University of South CarolinaDirector, Center for Colon Cancer Research|

-The Center for Colon Cancer Research (CCCR) was established in 2002 by the National Institutes of Health Center for Biomedical Research Excellence (COBRE) grant totaling $11 million dollars over five years.
-The CCCR applied for a competitive renewal and in August 2007 was awarded $10.7 million over five years through 2012.
-The COBRE grant was provided for the purpose of providing new investigators with the guidance, financial support and front-line research technologies they need to make the break through discoveries that will lead to improved methods for prevention, diagnosis, and treatment of colorectal cancer.
-For more information about the Center for Colon Cancer Research go to: http://www.palmettohealth.org/www.cccr.sc.edu
+The Center for Colon Cancer Research (CCCR) was established in 2002 and is sustained by supporting grants from the National Institutes of Health.
+The grants provide support for new investigators to conduct research that may lead to break through discoveries for improved methods in the areas of prevention, diagnosis, and treatment of colorectal cancer.
+For more information about the Center for Colon Cancer Research go to: http://cccr.sc.edu/